 Also look out for “The Seated Scribe from 2500 BC”, The Avenue of Sphinxes from Luxor, the recognizable “Portrait of Alexander the Great”, the sarcophagus box of Ramesses III, that once held his mummy and the famous Portrait of a woman, known as “L’Européenne”.
 Of course you also have to include “Venus de Milo” and “Winged Victory from Samothrace” both described above in the 12 other highlights tour.

-I can also recommend the near eastern antiquities with artworks from some of the places being destroyed in war right now.
-For instance, the Winged Bulls from Mesopotamia from around 700 BC.
+The near eastern antiquities with artworks from some of the places being destroyed in war right now.
+Like the Winged Bulls from Mesopotamia (around 700 BC).
 They originate near Mosul in Iraq!

 Since you’re in France, there are of course many French paintings and sculptures, which makes it an obvious choice for a specialized tour.

-In the Decorative Arts section you will find the Regent Diamond, Napoleon’s tea set and fantastic interiors.
+In the Decorative Arts section, you’ll find the Regent Diamond, Napoleon’s tea set and fantastic interiors.